 While some may feel comfortable thawing our their pipes, this might not always be the best option.
 If you are unsure, entrust the task to the professionals.
 Improper thawing can cause damage to the pipes and can be a fire hazard.

-If the freezing weather catches you and your pipes off guard, call Millers Septic Service–we are here to help!
-Don’t risk more pipe damage from frozen pipes–Give us a call at (804) 758-4314 to set up a time for one of our service professionals to evaluate and fix the issue!
+If the freezing weather catches you and your pipes off guard, call Millers Services – we are here to help!
+Don’t risk more pipe damage from frozen pipes; give us a call at (804) 758-4314 to set up a time for one of our service professionals to evaluate and fix the issue!